ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 {PANEL: Typed Session API}

 A type safe session interface that allows performing the most common patch operations.
-The patch request will be sent to server only after the call to `SaveChanges`, this way it's possile to perform multiple operations in one request to the server.
+The patch request will be sent to server only after the call to `SaveChanges`, this way it's possible to perform multiple operations in one request to the server.

 ### Increment field value
 `Session.Advanced.Increment`